selfdriven-services/selfdriven-business/docs/pages/framework-the-collaborative-day.md

 title:  selfdriven Collaboration Day Framework - selfdriven.business
 permalink: /frameworks/the-collaborative-day
 ---
-# selfdriven Collaboration Day Framework
+## selfdriven Collaborative Day Framework

 A collaboration-day (traditionally called a workday) can be structured around three shared modes of attention:
 - **Curious**
 - **Caring**
 - **Constructive**

-Rather than expecting people to operate in the same mental mode all day, the collaboration-day moves through **three collaborative timezones**.
+Rather than expecting people to operate in the same mental mode all day, the collaborative-day moves through **three collaborative timezones**.

 This creates a shared rhythm for the group so that everyone understands **what kind of energy the environment is optimised for at each point in the day**.